Skip to main content

 Loading...

-Links can have textual label.
-When the label is short (two characters or less) it'll be rendered with a circular background similarly to node's side labels.
+Links can have textual or custom SVG labels.
+When the label is short (two characters or less) or an SVG href, it'll be rendered with a circular background similarly to node's side labels.
 Longer labels will have a rectangular background.
-To enable links labels you'll need to provide a function to linkLabel returning a GraphLinkLabel object to display.
+To enable link labels you'll need to provide a function for linkLabel returning a GraphLinkLabel object to display.

 <VisGraph linkLabel={linkLabel}/>